 - Collectively the nodes should allow a reasonable representation of the overall system strength requirements of the power system.
 It is important to note, however, that system strength is needed throughout the power system, not just at SSNs. - SSNs must be declared within the transmission network of an SSSP.
-It is not possible to declare a node in a transmission network which is not owned by a SSSP, or any distribution network4.
-However, SSSPs can seek system strength services from a variety of sources, including non-network options, or from other transmission or distribution networks. - The total number of SSNs declared per region must be limited to a level that is practicable having regard to the effort required to derive system strength requirements for each node, and to facilitate holistic network planning.
+It is not possible to declare a node in any region on a transmission network which is not part of the SSSP's networkowned by a SSSP, or any distribution network.
+However, SSSPs can seek system strength services from a variety of sources, including nonnetwork options, or from other transmission or distribution networks.

-2 SSLFs are calculated in accordance with the methodology in the System Strength Impact Assessment Guidelines (SSIAG).
+&lt;sup>2 SSLFs are calculated in accordance with the methodology in the System Strength Impact Assessment Guidelines (SSIAG).

-3 AEMO expects that the start and end dates for SSNs will apply for the purpose of SSSPs' provision of services to meet the system strength requirements at the node, as well as for connecting parties' understanding of the application of the SSLF and SSC consistent with the SSIAG.
+&lt;sup>3 AEMO expects that the start and end dates for SSNs will apply for the purpose of SSSPs' provision of services to meet the system strength requirements at the node, as well as for connecting parties' understanding of the application of the SSLF and SSC consistent with the SSIAG.